guyinatuxedo/ctf/README.md

 + shellphish_how2heap/unsafe_unlink:  Alter metadata of a chunk, into chunk before that one create a fake chunk, get an arbitrary write over an address that you know
 + shellphish_how2heap/house-of-spirit:  Overwrite a pointer, and write to integers to region you conttrol to create fake chunk, free overwritten pointer, have malloc return pointer to the region you wrote integers to
 + shellphish_how2heap/single_null_byte_overflow:  Allocate a heap chunk that overlaps with another heap chunk, by causing a heap consolidation using a single null byte overflow.
-+ shellphish_how2heap/house-of-spirir:  Get malloc to return a pointer to the stack, by creating fake chunks on the stack, and overwriting freed heap small bin `bk` pointer to second fake stackc chunk.
++ shellphish_how2heap/house-of-spirit:  Get malloc to return a pointer to the stack, by creating fake chunks on the stack, and overwriting freed heap small bin `bk` pointer to second fake stackc chunk.
++ shellphish_how2heap/overlapping_chunks: Get malloc to return a freed chunk (unsorted bin) that overlaps with another chunk, by overwriting the size value of the freed chunk